-Summary of findings Outcome The Welcoming Communities programme acts as a facilitator for Connected and community-led initiatives such as cultural events and celebrations.
-These provide opportunities for communities to come together, learn inclusive from each other, and share stories and traditions.
-Council provides communities vital support via access to funding, venues and/or promotion.
+The Welcoming Communities programme acts as a facilitator for community-led initiatives such as cultural events and celebrations.
+These provide opportunities for communities to come together, learn from each other, and share stories and traditions.
+Council provides vital support via access to funding, venues and/or promotion.

+Welcoming public spaces

 Evidence of progress in making Council-run spaces (such as libraries) more welcoming.
-The programme has been as a connector - letting Welcoming public newcomer groups know about public spaces and activities; and spaces working with those providing community spaces and activities to make them more accessible for newcomers
+The programme has been as a connector - letting newcomer groups know about public spaces and activities; and working with those providing community spaces and activities to make them more accessible for newcomers

-Outcome Summary of findings Civic participation There has been some evidence of greater newcomer civic engagement and participation.
+There has been some evidence of greater newcomer civic engagement and participation.
 Stakeholders raised some barriers to newcomer civic engagement, including lack of awareness of the structures and processes of civic society in Aotearoa, which is often very different from their home country.
-Culture and identity Welcoming Communities has had a positive impact on the visibility of diverse cultures within the community.
-Welcoming activities focus on sharing cultural traditions and celebrations, and are an important opportunity for mutual learning between newcomers and the receiving community